jameshfisher/jameshfisher.com/_posts/2016-11-29-c-counting-objects.md

 ---
-title: "What type should I use to count objects in C?"
+title: What type should I use to count objects in C?
+tags:
+  - c
+  - programming
+taggedAt: '2024-03-26'
 ---

 You often need to count objects in memory: for example, if you have a linked list, and you want to keep or calculate the length.
 What datatype should you use for this?